 This can be accelerated faster in your workplace by ensuring they receive suitable supervision from a manager or team leader, as well as mentoring support or buddy assistance from one of their colleagues.

 If left to their own devices, young workers don’t feel as comfortable as older team members asking small and ‘silly’ questions as they arise.
 These can be the little safety and WHS hazards that mean the difference between a serious personal injury, or a simple safety report filled out.

 Many of us learn right from wrong through experience.
 Supervision ensures they pick up the nuances and knowledge to build a well-rounded safety skill set.
 If you are proactive about safety and lead by example, they will follow.

-For more tips and strategies to keep your young workers injury-free, download our FREE Young Worker Safety e-book here.
+WorkPro’s eLearning platform makes young worker health & safety simple to deliver, track and manage.
+For more tips and strategies to keep your young workers injury-free, download our free Young Worker Safety e-Book.